Akahara/ShadersWorkspace/README.md

 All `out` targets must be written to every frame, render targets are double-buffered, if you write to `color` you won't see a change to `u_previousFrame` until next frame.

 You may want to add the `-rt` flags when using render targets:
-- `-r`: Resets the iTime uniform when shaders are updated
+- `-r`: Resets time uniforms when shaders are updated
 - `-t`: Clears the render target textures when shaders are updated
+- `-e`: Prevents time uniforms to "catch-up" when something slowed down a frame, `u_frame` will always go up by 1

 ### Generating videos and images